What to Expect

 Our Sunday worship services are a central part of our community life together, and we'd love for you to join with us as we seek to experience God through musical worship, prayer, teaching and fellowship.
 To help you feel more at home in our service, here is a brief outline of some of the core aspects of our Sunday service and its symbols.

 On Sunday mornings, coffee, muffins and fruit are served from 9.30 am to encourage fellowship before the service.
 Similar fellowship happens afterwards over coffee (and quite often a lunch).
 On Sunday evenings, we fellowship with snacks and free COBS bread after the service.
 These times are an integral part of our community worship.

 The “Empty” Cross:

-The cross above the communion table stands behind all we celebrate.
+The cross hangs in the centre as it is the reason we celebrate and gather together as the family of God.
 It is raised and “empty” (Jesus is not hanging on it) because our Lord is risen and reigning.
 He has authority over us, so the cross is angled to look over the podium and the pews.

 The wooden lectern in the centre of the platform was made by one of our members, Rick Parkinson, and so we refer to it as the Parkinson Podium.
 From it we proclaim the Word of God.
 It enjoys pride of place because it represents God speaking to us - a reality we celebrate in all we do.